ATC-Industries/git4beginner/README.md

 ## Pull Request

-Go to gitHub and do a pull request.
+Go to gitHub and do a pull request

 Select the two branches and follow the on screen info.
 It's pretty easy.